MediaArea/MediaConch/Design/GUI/MKVMetadataFixer.md

 #### MKV Metadata Editor Layout

+The Metadata Editor Layout is designed to efficiency create, edit, of fix metadata on a file-by-file basis.
+The interface will show the contents of the Matroska tag section and provide various UI to facilitate guided metadata operations, such as providing a date and time interface to provide expresses for temporal fields, but also allowing text string expressions for all string tags as Matroska allows.

 - Provide a table to show one row per metadata tag
 - Provide columns with following values
     - [Hierarchy](#hierarchy)